yochaigal/cairn/wip/2e/vald.md

 ### Tideborn

 A hierarchical religious sect that worships _Rivulus_, a petty god of rivers and lakes.
 Even the unaffiliated are familiar with the group’s initiation ceremony, a ritual drowning that occasionally kills participants.
 Survivors are dubbed _Tideborn_ and adopt a new, water-related moniker (Carp, Reed, Oxbow, and so on).
 Only clergy need participate in the ritual; however, in recent years, their following among rural folk has increased, especially in villages near bodies of water.
-Within the clergy, there is little hierarchy, save for the _Aqua Primaris_, whom all obey implicitly.
+Within the clergy, there is little hierarchy, save for the _Aqua Primaris_, whom all obey without question.

 The Tideborn are hardly the only faith in the realm, but their steady growth and zealotry have earned them the respect of some other factions, particularly the _House of Burgesses_.
 The continued expansion of their membership has, in turn, earned them some enemies, particularly from the more pious citizens of the Wood.
 Their enmity is such that today Tideborn clergy never attempt solitary travel through heavily wooded areas, lest they risk a beating or worse.

 ### The White Raven

 Popular among those who live close to the Wood, the followers of the _White Raven_ (or "the Flock," as they prefer) believe strongly in the power of the Wood and in keeping its forests and creatures healthy.
 They are terrified of Woodwose and obey the will of the Wood without question.
 They can be identified by tattoos of a white bird on their wrists, necks, or backs.
-Every community keeps a Flock all their own, and their devotees distrust organized religion as a whole.
+Every settlement keeps a Flock unique to their community, and their devotees distrust organized religion as a whole.

 ### The Five-Pointed Star